intel/wult/docs/wult-deploy.rst

    LLVM=1' to use clang and LLVM tools for building the drivers (required when the kernel was build with clang/LLVM).

-**--skip-drivers**
-   Deploy the eBPF helper, but do not deploy the drivers.
-This is a debug and development option, do not use it for other purposes.

 **--local-build**
-   Build helpers and drivers locally, instead of building on HOSTNAME (the SUT).
+   Build drivers locally, instead of building on HOSTNAME (the SUT).

 **--tmpdir-path** *TMPDIR_PATH*
    When 'wult' is deployed, a random temporary directory is used.
 Use